slatedb/slatedb/rfcs/0007-handling-corruption.md

 transactions associated with that WAL entry are lost and the database becomes unavailable.
 See https://www.postgresql.org/docs/9.1/app-pgresetxlog.html

-PostgreSQL does not preform checksum on data read from disk by default.
+PostgreSQL does not perform checksum on data read from disk by default.
 It must be enabled See https://www.postgresql.org/docs/current/app-initdb.html#APP-INITDB-DATA-CHECKSUMS